Limited Assurance Report of the Independent Auditor regarding Sustainability Information1

 To the Management Board of METRO AG, Düsseldorf

-The management board of METRO is responsible for the preparation of the Report and the determination and presentation of the sustainability information in accordance with the Reporting Criteria.
-METRO applies the principles and standard disclosures of the Sustainability Reporting Standards of the Global Reporting Initiative (GRI), the Corporate Accounting and Reporting Standard (Scope 1 and 2) and the Corporate Value Chain (Scope 3) Standard of World Resources Institute/World Business Council for Sustainable Development, supported by internal guidelines (further: Reporting Criteria).
+The legal representatives of METRO are responsible for the preparation of the Report and the determination and presentation of the information in accordance with the Reporting Criteria.
+METRO applies the principles and standard disclosures of the G4 Sustainability Reporting Guidelines of the Global Reporting Initiative, the Corporate Accounting and Reporting Standard (Scope 1 and 2) and the Corporate Value Chain (Scope 3) Standard of World Resources Institute/World Business Council for Sustainable Development, supported by internal guidelines (further: Reporting Criteria).

 Independence and quality assurance on the part of the auditing firm

-It is our responsibility to express a conclusion based on our work performed as a limited assurance engagement for the Report.
+Our responsibility is to express a conclusion based on our work performed within a limited assurance engagement on the abovementioned information.

 We conducted our work in accordance with the International Standard on Assurance Engagements (ISAE) 3000 (Revised): “Assurance Engagements other than Audits or Reviews of Historical Financial Information” and the International Standard on Assurance Engagements (ISAE) 3410: “Assurance Engagements on Greenhouse Gas Statements” of the International Auditing and Assurance Standards Board (IAASB).
-These standards require us to plan and perform the assurance engagement to allow us to conclude with limited assurance that no matters have come to our attention that cause us to believe that the Report was not prepared, in all material respects, in accordance with the Reporting Criteria.
-We do not issue a separate conclusion for each sustainability disclosure.
-In a limited assurance engagement the evidence gathering procedures are more limited than in a reasonable assurance engagement and therefore less assurance is obtained than in a reasonable assurance engagement.
+These standards require that we plan and perform the assurance engagement to obtain limited assurance whether any matters have come to our attention that cause us to believe that above mentioned sustainability information published online at www.metroag.de/cr-progress-2016-17, for the period from 1 October 2016 to 30 September 2017, has not been prepared, in all material respects with the aforementioned Reporting Criteria.
+We do not, however, issue a separate conclusion for each sustainability disclosure.
+In a limited assurance engagement, the evidence gathering procedures are more limited than in a reasonable assurance engagement and therefore less assurance is obtained than in a reasonable assurance engagement.
 The choice of audit procedures is subject to the auditor’s own judgement.

 Within the scope of our work, we performed amongst others the following procedures:

-- Interviews of group-level employees responsible for the materiality analysis in order to get an understanding of the process for identifying material topics and respective reporting boundaries for METRO.
+- Interviewing employees at Group level in order to gain an understanding of the process for determining material sustainability topics and the respective boundaries of METRO.

-- A risk assessment, including a media research, of relevant information about the sustainability performance of METRO in the reporting period.
+- A risk analysis, including a media search, to identify relevant sustainability aspects for METRO in the reporting period.

-- Evaluation of the design and implementation of systems and processes for the collection, processing and monitoring of disclosures on environmental, employee and social matters, human rights, corruption and bribery, including data consolidation.
+- Evaluation of the design and implementation of systems and processes for the collection, processing and controls of the selected sustainability performance indicators, including the consolidation of the data and the documentation of these activities.

-- An analytical review including trend analyses of the quantitative data submitted by all sites for consolidation at Group level.
+- Analytical review of the data and trend explanations submitted by all sales divisions for consolidation at Group level.

-Based on the procedures performed and the evidence received, nothing has come to our attention that causes us to believe that the sustainability information in the Corporate Responsibility Progress Report 2018/19 of METRO, published online at http://www.metroag.de/cr-report-2018-19/ for the period October 1, 2018 to September 30, 2019, is not prepared, in all material respects, in accordance with the Reporting Criteria.
+Based on the procedures performed and the evidence received to obtain limited assurance, nothing has come to our attention that causes us to believe that the sustainability information in the Corporate Responsibility Progress Report 2016/17 of METRO, published online at www.metroag.de/cr-progress-2016-17 for the business year 2016/2017, is not prepared, in all material respects, in accordance with the Reporting Criteria.